Top 10 Bizarre, Unusual and Weird Plants

 Why we love it: Sea holly is the Dr. Jekyll to coneflower’s Mr. Hyde, with its spiky bracts and eerie metallic hue.

-Leave the Venus flytrap for the kids: Butterwort has all the carnivorous action without the creep factor.
+Carnivorous plants are the famous villains of the botanical world.
+But leave the Venus flytrap for the kids: Butterwort has all the carnivorous action without the creep factor.
 Rather, showy petals and curvaceous rosette leaves lend a charming sophistication to this Zone 7 perennial.

 Why we love it: Sticky mucilage on the leaves traps small insects, and nutrients are absorbed throughout the plant in a matter of few hours.
 Icky, yet fascinating.